fuhrmanator/cleanblog/_posts/2019-07-29-AnalyzingJavaWithMoose.md

 > Note there is no need to compile VerveineJ, since its clone normally has the binary jar files.

-There are two ways to do this:
+There are two ways to create the FAMIX model from the Java source code with VerveineJ:

-1. A user interface can be run with the command `MooseEasyFamixMakerPresenter open` in a Moose Playground.
+1. Start the `FamixMaker` tool in the menu **Moose > Moose Tools > Famix Maker** (or you can execute `MooseEasyFamixMakerPresenter open` in a Moose Playground).
 You supply the paths to the source code, the VerveineJ parser script `verveinej.sh` and the destination MSE (FAMIX) file.
-Assuming the relative paths from the examples above, the Java source to parse is at `tmp/MooseEasyRepos/bethrobson__Head-First-Design-Patterns`, the VerveineJ parser is at `tmp/MooseEasyRepos/moosetechnology__VerveineJ/verveinej.sh` and we want the `HFDP.mse` file to be stored in `tmp`:
+With the relative paths of the examples above, the Java source to parse is at `tmp/MooseEasyRepos/bethrobson__Head-First-Design-Patterns`, the VerveineJ parser is at `tmp/MooseEasyRepos/moosetechnology__VerveineJ/verveinej.sh` and we choose the name `HFDP.mse` to be the MSE file to be stored in `tmp`:

    ![Famix Maker Dialog]({{site.baseurl}}/img/posts/FamixMakerDialog.png){:class="img-responsive"}
-2. There is also a programmatic interface that can be run from Pharo code.
-Using the variables defined above, we can invoke it like this:
+2. Alternatively, use a programmatic interface.
+Using the variables defined above, invoke it like this:
    ```smalltalk
 wizard := MooseEasyFamixMaker
 		generateMSETo: 'tmp/HFDP.mse' asFileReference